Ronak021/Memory-game/README.md

 # Memory-game
-This is simple logical game build in Java.
+This is a simple logical game build in Java.